Written by: Darwin Coast | Work group: APF (Angolan Peering Forum)

 What is an Autonomous System (AS)?

-An Autonomous System (AS) is a group of Internet Protocol (IP) address networks that are managed by one or more network operators that have a clear and unique routing policy.
+An Autonomous System (in English, Autonomous System - AS) is a group of networks of IP addresses (Internet Protocol) that is managed by one or more network operators that have a clear and unique routing policy.

 See: RFC 1930 https://tools.ietf.org/html/rfc1930

 What is an Autonomous System Number (ASN)?